Booze, Sex, & Reality Checks

 Off-campus students.
 Incoming students living off campus (transfer students and/or students who are exempt from the live-in requirement) will need to sign up for a workshop on CougSync.

 If you‘re unable to attend a BSRC program during Week of Welcome, it’s your responsibility to attend a make-up workshop during the semester.

 To ensure you receive credit for attending a BSRC workshop, please bring your WSU ID card.

 BSRC is a mandatory requirement.
 If you do not complete the BSRC program, a registration hold will be placed on your student account and prevent you from registering for classes next semester.

 You can view the schedule and register for a make-up workshop on CougSync.

 Attending a BSRC make-up workshop is the only way to remove a hold on your account.
 Temporary removal of a hold is not an option.
-Please note it can take up to two days after attending a workshop to remove a hold.
+Holds will be lifted every Friday after we receive confirmation that you have attended a workshop.

 If you’ve already attended a BSRC workshop and have hold on your account, please email us and include: